 Don’t forget to consider installing wall cabinets.
 Once again, as the eye is drawn up the wall it makes your small kitchen feel larger than it is.
 Moreover, in a practical way, you get heaps of extra storage space, allowing you to keep your counters clear.

 Do try to use a colour different to the floor cabinets when deciding which kind of wall cabinets to install.
-Having contrasting colors between floor and eye level visually breaks up the pattern and is aesthetically appealing.
+Having contrasting colours between floor and eye level visually breaks up the pattern and is aesthetically appealing.

 Don’t use too many open kitchen wall shelves.
 Too much open shelving will have the same effect as too many bits and pieces on your counter—it will make your kitchen visually shrink.
 The walls will seem too busy with mugs, jars, saucers and the like.
 So use open shelving sparingly.